Wash Trading

 Wash trading is an illegal form of market manipulation where an investor simultaneously sells and buys the same financial instrument to create misleading, artificial activity in the marketplace.

 Wash trading is a manipulative practice in which a trader buys and sells a security for the express purpose of feeding misleading information to the market.
 By executing these offsetting trades, the trader creates the illusion of high trading volume and activity, which can signal interest to other investors.
 In a wash trade, the beneficial ownership of the asset does not change.
 The trader is effectively trading with themselves or colluding with another party to pass the asset back and forth.
 This activity distorts the true supply and demand dynamics of the market.
 When real investors see high volume, they often interpret it as a sign of liquidity or momentum.
 By manufacturing this volume, wash traders can lure unsuspecting participants into the market, potentially driving up the price so the manipulator can sell their actual position at a profit.
 This is strictly prohibited by regulators like the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC) in the United States because it undermines market integrity.
 While often associated with "pump and dump" schemes in penny stocks, wash trading has also been a significant concern in the cryptocurrency markets.
 In unregulated or less regulated environments, exchanges or large holders may engage in wash trading to inflate volume numbers, making an exchange or token appear more popular and liquid than it actually is.
-It creates a "Potemkin village" of financial activity—all façade, no substance.
+It creates a "Potemkin village" of financial activity—all façade, no substance, designed to deceive both human traders and algorithmic systems.

 Key Takeaways